Meteor-Community-Packages/meteor-browser-tests/README.md

 ### PhantomJS

-Support for PhantomJS has been deprecated because it's development is suspended.
-For more information on why it got suspended, please take a look at [the repository](https://github.com/ariya/phantomjs)
+> Please note: Support for PhantomJS has been deprecated because it's development is suspended.
+> For more information on why it got suspended, please take a look at [the repository](https://github.com/ariya/phantomjs)

 ```bash
 $ npm i --save-dev phantomjs-prebuilt